hidekatsu-izuno/josekit-rs/README.md

 and the CEK is wrapping by common secret key.
 Three algorithms are available for AES-GCM: PBES2-HS256+A128KW, PBES2-HS384+A192KW and PBES2-HS512+A256KW.

 You can use any bytes as the key.
-But the length must be AES key size.
+But a password is recommended that the length is no shorter than AES key size and no longer than 128 octets.

 ```rust
 use josekit::jwe::{ JweHeader, A128GcmKw };